pepper-craft/geo-calculation-toolkit-api-docs/detail/total-length-of-a-polyline.md

 ## Total length of a polyline

-This is an HTTP API that calculates the total surface distance along a polyline formed by multiple geographic coordinates.
+This is an HTTP API that calculates the total geographic length of a given polyline.

 ---